 Another fantastic soup recipe from our family friend George!
-He shared his family’s classic avgolemono soup recipe a while back, and we’ve made that about once a month since.
-This youvarlakia (I’ve also seen it spelled giouvarlakia) recipe is just as delicious, and brings some fantastic greens into the mix.
+He gives us the BEST Greek recipes.
+He shared his family’s Greek avgolemono soup recipe a while back, and we’ve made that about once a month since.

 Comfort Food Dinner Recipes for Fall or Winter

-This youvarlakia soup is the tastiest, coziest dinner meal.
-It’s perfect for a hearty meal for the family, and also great to make for company if you are having guests for dinner.
 It makes a great holiday appetizer or starter as well.
 The stove does most of the work, so you can enjoy hands-off time while you prep sides or a salad!

 What’s In Youvarlakia with Avgolemono Sauce?

-- Onion
+• Onion

-- Eggs – this recipe uses both the egg whites and yolks for different parts of the recipe.
+• Eggs – this recipe uses both the egg whites and yolks for different parts of the recipe.
 Use the whites when forming the meatballs, and whisk the yolks to the avgolemono sauce at the end.

-- Fresh Parsley – which adds amazing flavor to the meatballs – make sure to use fresh parsley and not dried.
+• Fresh Parsley – which adds amazing flavor to the meatballs – make sure to use fresh parsley and not dried.

-- Low Sodium Chicken Broth – we like to limit salt content where we can, so we always cook with a good low sodium chicken broth.
+• Low Sodium Chicken Broth – we like to limit salt content where we can, so we always cook with a good low sodium chicken broth

-- Escarole – which George notes in his recipe is optional, but he likes to add it to make it similar to a Greek wedding soup.
+• Escarole – which George notes in his recipe is optional, but he likes to add it to make it similar to a Greek wedding soup.
 Who can argue with that, we added it!
 If you can’t find escarole, you could try substituting spinach or fresh chopped kale instead.
 It’s not traditional, but would work in a pinch.

-- Lemon Juice – from fresh squeezed lemons.
+• Lemon Juice – from fresh squeezed lemons.

-- Salt & Pepper to taste
+• Salt & Pepper to taste

 How Do I Make Youvarlakia/Giouvarlakia Soup?

-- Parboil the rice: In a pot, boil 1 cup of rice in 2 cups of salted water or chicken stock.
+1. Parboil the rice: In a pot, boil 1 cup of rice in 2 cups of salted water or chicken stock.
 After 5 minutes, drain and allow rice to cool in the refrigerator.

-- Make the meatballs: In a food processor add the onion, parsley, dill, and two egg whites (save the remaining 3 yolks for later in the recipe).
+2. Make the meatballs: In a food processor add the onion, parsley, dill, and two egg whites (save the remaining 3 yolks for later in the recipe).
 Add pinch of salt and pepper to mix.
 Process for 1 minute until herbs and onion are finely chopped.

-- Pour the chicken stock over the meatballs, bring to a boil, then reduce soup to a summer.
-Allow soup to cook for 30 minutes.
+5. Pour the chicken stock over the meatballs, bring to a boil, then reduce soup to a summer.
+Allow soup to cook for 30-40 minutes.

-- Add the chopped escarole, and cook for another 20 minutes.
+6. Add the chopped escarole, and cook for another 20 minutes.

-- Taste, and add salt and pepper if desired.
+8. Taste, and add salt and pepper if desired.
 Serve hot with extra dill or parsley to garnish.

 Meal Prep Greek Meatball Soup